JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_01/arrays.md

  10
 ```

-Then we can use the `hcat` function to concatenate these two vectors horizontally
+Then we use the `hcat` function to concatenate these two vectors horizontally.

 ```jldoctest matrices_ex
 julia> m = hcat(v1, v2)